 Williams Special Collections welcomes you to use materials in the public domain and to make fair use of copyrighted materials as defined by copyright law.

-Public Domain: You do not need to obtain permission to use materials in the public domain.
+Public Domain: You do not need to obtain permission to use or publish materials in the public domain.
 (Cornell University publishes a chart that may help you to identify what is and is not in the public domain in the United States.)

 Fair Use: The United States copyright law contains an exception for fair use of copyrighted materials, which includes the use of protected materials for certain purposes of teaching, scholarship, research, criticism, commentary, and news reporting.
 For guidelines on the fair use exception, please refer to the Website of the United States Copyright Office.